 © Bank of America Corporation.
 All rights reserved.

-Medicare often falls short when it comes to covering these costs.
+Medicare often falls short when it comes to covering certain expenses.
 Here are some ways to plan ahead.

 Under the Chronic Care Act, approved by Congress in 2018, Medicare Advantage plans, purchased at extra cost, may now pay for certain home-care services.
 But Medicare itself offers very limited coverage for nursing home and home health services, and that coverage is subject to strict rules.

 So what are your options as you begin to think ahead to how you’ll pay for the care you or your family might need?
-“Hoping that you’ll stay healthy isn’t enough,” says Joe Tantillo, Director of Personal Retirement for Bank of America’s Retirement and Personal Wealth Solutions.
+“Hoping that you’ll stay healthy isn’t enough,” says Joe Tantillo, director, Retirement and Personal Wealth Solutions at Bank of America.
 He recommends putting together a plan for covering future medical costs using a combination of the suggestions below.

 “Your financial advisor can help you decide how to put together a long-term-care funding strategy that’s right for you—one that’s based on your age, your family’s medical history and the resources you have available to you,” says Tantillo.
 “Whatever option you choose, you’ll feel better that you’ve done something to prepare.”